 As Joseph Tkach, with the prodding of his staff, set about the business of converting the church and transforming the work that Herbert W. Armstrong had entrusted to him, these men spun an unthinkably elaborate and increasingly convoluted web of deceit.
-Events detailed in the first half of this book in particular will have a sickening ring of familiarity to anyone who experienced these events with their eyes open.
+Events detailed in the first half of this book in particular will have a sickening ring of familiarity to anyone who experienced these events with their eyes half open.
 Under cover of “Changes?
 What changes?” the new leadership systematically dismantled the church’s body of beliefs plank by plank.
 They destroyed doctrines and deceitfully forced new ones onto unwitting and unwilling members.
 They changed the church’s commission and gutted its faith.
 They demoted, deported and replaced the old guard.
-Those who continued to believe and live the way they always had, the new leaders lied to, abused, intimidated, or—as in the case of my father—excommunicated.
+Those who continued to believe and live the way they always had, the new leaders lied to, abused, intimidated or—as in the case of my father—excommunicated.
 They shattered thousands of lives.

-But the spiritual Head of the church didn’t go down along with that ship.
+But the spiritual Head of the church didn’t go down with that ship.
 Beginning in 1989, the same God who raised up His church under Mr. Armstrong went to work raising the ruins.
-By 1997, the scattered remains of those who held to their original faith had grown in number to support an exciting new phase of God’s work: reprinting and sending Mr. Armstrong’s literature—particularly his masterwork, Mystery of the Ages—to the largest audience possible.
+By 1997, the scattered remnant of those who held to their original faith had grown in number to support an exciting new phase of God’s work: reprinting and sending Mr. Armstrong’s literature—particularly his masterwork, Mystery of the Ages—to the largest audience possible.

 Immediately, the same leadership that cut down Mr. Armstrong came gunning for this resurrected work, promising to bury the facts again, saying it was their “Christian duty to keep this book out of print.”1